souvikhaldar/souvikhaldar.info/content/articles/ideas.md

 ---
-title: "Some Simple Ideas to Become a Better Software Engineer"
+title: "Some Ideas to Become a Better Software Engineer"
 date: 2019-03-26T02:01:06+05:30
 draft: false
 ---